 I’ll reproduce a typical result chart from Borrie, in this case for discomfort from pain:

 The six bars shown here are average levels of discomfort reported before and after three flotation sessions.
-There are two important results here: first, there is a highly significant improvement across each float session (1→2, 3→4, 5→6), with < 0.01%, and this improvement is of quite large magnitude.
-Also, and perhaps even more importantly, there is a progressive improvement from session to session with only one session per week (1→3, 3→5), also with < 0.01% significance.
+There are two important results here: first, there is a highly significant improvement across each float session (1→2, 3→4, 5→6), with p < 0.01%, and this improvement is of quite large magnitude.
+Also, and perhaps even more importantly, there is a progressive improvement from session to session with only one session per week (1→3, 3→5), also with p < 0.01% significance.
 This seems particularly noteworthy in contrast to pain medications, where habituation typically leads to reduced effect.

 Similar results were seen for pain, muscle tension, ease of movement, feelings of stress, sadness, well-being, relaxation, and sleep.
 The effects on energy were not as dramatic, but generally neutral-to-positive.